3410/7100 – Code of Conduct Part 1

 - Create a practice/game environment that is conducive to learning.

-- Maintain regular communication with all student participants, parents, and administrators.
-Communicate the following to parents and student participants:
+- Maintain regular communication with all athletes, participants, parents, and administrators.
+Communicate the following to parents athletes and participants:

-- Rules, expectations, and requirements and consequences for infractions of rules.
+- Team/activity discipline and consequences for team/activity rules infractions

 - Coaching and team philosophies